claceio/docs/content/about/_index.md

 Clace aims to give a dynamic development environment for applications (like Python), with automatic reload of code changes, while providing a performant and scalable platform which is operationally simple to manage.

 ### What is Clace
-Clace is a platform which provides an web application server focused on running securely multiple applications on a single installation.
+Clace is a platform which provides a web application server focused on running securely multiple applications on a single installation.
 Applications are full stack, with a backend which can talk to external endpoints.
-The frontend can be auto generate forms or fully customizable web applications.
+The frontend can be auto generated forms or fully customizable web applications.

 ### Terminology
-- **Internal applications**: Applications built or downloaded for use by an individual or teams.
-For users, this could be app to manage their machine, like monitor disk usage across folders.
-For teams, applications could automate common operations like setting resource limits, provisioning account etc.
+- **Internal applications**: Web applications built or downloaded for use by an individual or teams.
+For users, this could be apps to manage their machine, like monitor disk usage across folders.
+For teams, apps could automate common operations like setting resource limits, provisioning accounts etc.
 - **Sandboxing**: Sandboxing is a security mechanism to ensure that an application stays within the rules set by the admin.
 If an application is configured to perform GET requests, trying to do a POST request from the application will fail until the admin authorizes the application to perform POST requests.

 ### What's with the name
 The name Clace was the end-result of an intense process trying to come up with a short and easy to remember name which is not already taken.
 Clace is a play on **C**ommand **L**ine **Ace**, since an UI for command line applications is an initial target usecase.
 The name is pronounced like *Place*, with a *C*.

 ### Why is there a need for such a platform
 There are tools like Rundeck and Jenkins which allow automating operational scripts.
 These have very limited customizability for the UI.
 At the other extreme, SaaS services like Retool which focus on internal tools development allow developing a customizable UI using no-code generators.
 These speed up the initial development experience to some extent but at the cost of operational complexity.
-Ongoing maintenance and updates for such low-code applications  does not play well with the software development lifecycle.
-Some Retool competitors support self-hosting, but most of them still follow the React component based UI.
+Ongoing maintenance and updates for such low-code applications does not work well with general software development lifecycle practices.
+Some Retool competitors support self-hosting, but most of them still follow the React component based UI, making the UI less easily maintained.

 Clace aims for a middle ground, aiming for self hosting and operational simplicity while allowing fully customizable lightweight applications, with a focus on security.
 Configurable secure internal applications with minimal code is the goal.

+### What will success look like
+For the Clace project, success will mean:
+- Users can easily develop web applications for common use-cases
+- Users can download and install such applications from the internet, without security being a concern
+- Applications can be shared with teams and easily distributed and secured

 ### How is Clace implemented
 The way Clace tries to achieve these goals are:

 - Single binary web application server (in golang), with a set of plugins built in (also in golang) which allow access to external endpoints.
 The server is statically configured using a TOML file.
-- Multiple applications can be dynamically installed, a embedded SQLite database is used to store application metadata (Postgres support is in the roadmap).
+- Multiple applications can be dynamically installed, an embedded SQLite database is used to store application metadata (Postgres support is in the roadmap).
-- Path based routing, each app identified by an unique path.
+- Path based routing, each app identified by a unique path.
 Also, domain based routing, which allows multiple domains to point to the same Clace instance, with path based routing being done independently for each domain.
 - Automatic TLS certificate management for each domain to simplify deployments.
 - Applications are configured using [Starlark](https://github.com/google/starlark-go), which is Python dialect.
 Python is an ideal glue language, Starlark is a simpler subset of Python
-- A sandboxing layer is implemented at the Python to Golang boundary, allowing the implementation of security and access control policies.
+- A sandboxing layer is implemented at the Starlark(python) to Golang boundary, allowing the implementation of security and access control policies.
 Go code is trusted, Starlark code is untrusted.
 - The application UI is implemented using Go HTML templates, with [HTMX](https://htmx.org/) for interactivity.
-Go templates are simpler than some other templating system and it supports [context aware templating](https://pkg.go.dev/html/template#hdr-Contexts) which prevents encoding related security issues.
+Go templates support [context aware templating](https://pkg.go.dev/html/template#hdr-Contexts) which prevents encoding related security issues.
 They also work well with the HTML fragment required for HTMX.
 - No need to install any additional components like Python or NodeJS.
 Integration with [tailwindcss-cli](https://tailwindcss.com/blog/standalone-cli) and [esbuild](https://esbuild.github.io/) (using the esbuild go library) is planned, but there are no plans to implement support for the full Javascript build tool ecosystem.

 ### What applications are suited for Clace